Sundogs (Ninth Letter, 2025) *

 Last Great Flight of an American Kestrel (Sheepshead Review, 2023)

-Dreams Where My Father Kills Me (Sheepshead Review, 2023)
+Dreams Where My Father Kills Me (The Coil, 2023)

 Do You Remember that Time on the Road?
 (Lindenwood Review, 2022)